-Brian Kotzin, M.D., joined us as a director in August 2017.
-A board-certified rheumatologist and internist, Dr. Kotzin is currently Senior Vice President, Clinical Development at Nektar Therapeutics.
+Brian L. Kotzin, M.D., joined us as a director in August 2017.
+A board-certified rheumatologist and internist, Dr. Kotzin is currently Senior Vice President and Chief Medical Officer at Nektar Therapeutics since April 2022 and has been Head of Clinical Development for Nektar’s immunology program since April 2017.
 From 2004 to 2015, he was Vice President, Global and Clinical Development and Head, Inflammation Therapeutic Area at Amgen, directing the global development efforts for product candidates in the inflammation area.
 Before joining Amgen, Dr. Kotzin was the head of Clinical Immunology in the Department of Medicine and director of the Autoimmunity Center of Excellence at the University of Colorado Health Sciences Center in Denver.
 Dr. Kotzin has won numerous honors, including elected “Master” of the American College of Rheumatology, the Kirkland Scholar Award for Lupus Research, the Henry Claman Chair in Clinical Immunology, the Gretchen Kramer Award for Outstanding Contributions to Medicine, and Chairmanship of the National Institutes of Health Autoimmunity Centers of Excellence.
 He earned his medical degree from Stanford and undergraduate degree in mathematics from the University of Southern California.

 Walter H. Moos, Ph.D., joined us as a director in March 1997.
-In February 2017, Dr. Moos became Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies.
+Since October 2018 Dr. Moos has been Managing Director of Pandect Bioventures, a venture capital firm investing in therapeutics and biotechnologies.
+Dr. Moos also serves on the board of directors of Valitor, Inc. and Circle Pharma, Inc. From February 2017 to June 2020, Dr. Moos was Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies, where he served as Chairman Emeritus from December 2020 to January 2023.
 He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
 From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
 Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
 He has been an adjunct Professor at the University of California San Francisco since 1992.
-He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
-Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.
+He has also served on the boards of numerous private companies and several non-profit organizations, including Keystone Symposia (from 2002-2011 and again since 2014), and has been an advisor to a wide range of organizations in the U.S. and around the world.
+Dr. Moos holds an A.B. from Harvard University in Chemistry and a Ph.D. in Chemistry from the University of California Berkeley.